Ruling Out to Rule In: Contrastive Hypothesis Retrieval for Medical Question Answering: Limitations and Discussion

 \section{Limitations and Discussion}

-While CHR effectively suppresses hard negatives, its performance is inherently tied to the separability of the hypothesis embeddings.
-When $H^+$ and $H^-$ overlap extensively in the corpus narrative, a phenomenon we term \emph{semantic co-occurrence collapse}, subtracting $\lambda\mathbf{H}^-$ may inadvertently suppress target-relevant evidence.
-Our error analysis reveals that such collapse accounts for approximately 23\% of CHR's failure cases, occurring primarily when $H^-$ closely paraphrases $H^+$ instead of identifying a distinct clinical mimic.
+CHR's performance is inherently tied to the separability of the hypothesis embeddings.
+When $H^+$ and $H^-$ overlap extensively in the corpus narrative, a phenomenon we term \emph{semantic co-occurrence collapse}, a fixed subtraction $\lambda\mathbf{H}^-$ may inadvertently suppress target-relevant evidence.
+Our error analysis on the fixed-$\lambda$ variant showed that such collapse accounted for approximately 23\% of failure cases, occurring primarily when $H^-$ closely paraphrases $H^+$ instead of identifying a distinct clinical mimic.
+The adaptive weighting scheme in \S~\ref{sec:adaptive_lambda} directly targets this failure mode by dampening the penalty as the cosine similarity between $\vec{H^+}$ and $\vec{H^-}$ approaches one, and Table~\ref{tab:adaptive_lambda} shows that all three schedules recover accuracy over the fixed baseline on both MedCPT and BGE without requiring dataset-specific tuning.
+Nevertheless, adaptive weighting cannot manufacture a discriminative signal that the hypothesis pair does not encode: when $H^+$ and $H^-$ describe genuinely interchangeable concepts in the corpus (\textit{e.g.}, IL-4 versus IL-13 in Th2-mediated inflammation), the effective penalty tends to zero and CHR gracefully degrades toward $H^+$-only retrieval rather than actively harming the retrieval.

-In these instances, the nearly parallel embeddings of the two hypotheses lead to a negligible difference vector, which strips the retriever of its discriminative power.
-To mitigate this, future research will investigate an adaptive penalty scheme where $\lambda$ is dynamically modulated based on the cosine similarity between $\mathbf{H}^+$ and $\mathbf{H}^-$.
-By reducing the penalty when hypotheses are semantically close, the system can preserve informative cues while maintaining aggressive contrastive filtering when the hypotheses are well-separated.
-Furthermore, evaluating CHR across different retriever architectures and open-ended medical QA formats remains an important direction to ensure broader clinical utility.
+The present evaluation is limited to multiple-choice benchmarks.
+Extending CHR to open-ended medical QA, where the mimic hypothesis must be generated without answer options, remains future work.
+We also fix the hypothesis generator to Qwen2.5-72B-Instruct to isolate the retrieval effect, leaving the cost--accuracy trade-off of smaller generators for future study.